 One other real good tip if you do have space is to have handy a spare fly box, when space allows I like to return all used flies to a spare box as it is this box of flies I need to clean and dry before once completed I check both the fly and hook before allowing to return back to the main collection.
 It is like a form of quarantine before they are allowed back.

 Allow them to dry

 Although waterproof fly boxes do a good job at keeping water out they also do an equally good job at keeping water in as well!
-So when you return back from each session remember to open up your fly boxes the let the flies breath and dry out.
+So when you return back from each session, remember to open up your fly boxes, the let the flies breathe and dry out.

 Storing used flies

 Another real tip is to purchase some of those small silicone gel bags like you find inside packaging sometimes.
 You can find these readily available on sites like E-Bay or Amazon for a few pence each.
 If you put these gel packs inside your fly box that contains any flies that you believe you have dried out properly.
 These little packs will make sure they absorb any extra moisture and also are great at preventing hooks from going rusty.

 Hopefully this has given you some great tips to keep your flies in the best possible condition.

 Now you know how to keep your flies after a session you need somewhere to use them, our fantastic fly fishing expert, Peter Collingsworth, who has years of experience fly fishing would love to assist you with finding that dream fly fishing trip.
 You can contact him via email at email@example.com or by calling 01603 407596.
 Alternatively, you can visit all of our freshwater fly fishing tours here and all our saltwater fly fishing tours here.